On a winter afternoon in Dey House, home of the Iowa Writers’ Workshop, Lan Samantha Chang said hello and I said hello and I turned again, “Sam?”

 What we don’t look at is—we don’t look at who wrote your letters of recommendation, and we don’t look at where you went to college and we don’t look at how old you are or what your job is or whether you’ve published before.
 That’s not what we look at.

-You were recently featured in Oprah Daily as one of “eight women changing the world through writing.”
+You were recently featured in Oprah Daily as one of eight “astonishing women are using their words and their platforms—their power—to open our eyes, awaken our senses, and deepen our understanding of each other and the society we live in.”
 There you talk about wanting “to foster a climate not of competition but of cooperation, which meant leveling the funding process so all students got the same amount of financial support.”
 I think of it in the context of your Literary Hub essay earlier this year, where you write about struggling to finish college, accruing $40,000 in debt, “graduating into recession,” and paying for your MFA tuition by cash-advancing your credit cards.
 Like you at that time, most MFA students today are “consumed by anxiety over the future.”
 Do you feel pressure on Iowa to stay competitive with financial packages?

 We’re fortunate to be in a city that’s not as expensive as other places.
 We’re also aware that people will come here and they will not feel rich on the stipend.
 We’re trying to support people as much as we can and we’re also trying to make it possible for the program to bring in people.
 We’ve recently upped financial packages by several thousand dollars, and we started offering summer funding, which we’ve never done before.
 It’s a really big deal to try to offer summer funding to 45 people.
 If you give everybody $4,000, that comes up to $180,000.